|Type of record:||Find Spot|

 The prehistoric flake and pot boiler may be related to a possible prehistoric burnt mound a short distance to the east recorded as NHER 23625.

 A watching brief was carried out after this desk-based assessment.
-The watching brief is recorded as NHER 36213 and 36214.
+The results of this work are recorded under NHER 36213 and 36214.

 M. Dennis (NLA), 26 September 2007.